Moravian Instruments Cx series of CMOS astronomical cameras are

 C1+ CMOS cameras

-The cooled C1+ series global shutter CMOS
+The cooled C1+ series cameras are offered with-

-auto-guiders, and C2 cameras, equipped with active sensor cooling
+planetary cameras and auto-guiders, and the C2 cameras, equipped

-and mechanical shutter and thus intended for more serious
+with active sensor cooling and mechanical shutter and thus

-astronomical imaging and research.
-C1+ cameras are able to work as
+intended for more serious astronomical imaging and research.
+C1+

-C1 ones, only being somewhat heavier and bulkier, and at the same
+cameras are able to work as C1 ones, only being somewhat heavier

-cooling performance and lack of mechanical shutter.
+with slightly less cooling performance and lacking a mechanical

 |